stat545ubc-2021/functionsjuliafast/README.md

-*This README file has in some cases been copied or adapted from the STAT545A Mini Data Analysis Project and from the STAT 545 project instructions.*
+*This README file has in some parts been copied or adapted from the STAT545A Mini Data Analysis Project and from the STAT 545 project instructions.*

 # Project Overview